morningred88/AWS/DOP-C01_Devops_Prof/Monitoring_Logging/Monitoring_Logging_notes.md

 * A bucket policy are added automatically when we create a new trial, so make sure CloudTrail can write to S3 bucket, but resource is the bucket key, not the whole bucket

+### CloudTrail log files

+CloudTrail log file is json file, it includes:

+* Who made the request: userIdentity
+* When and to where: eventTime, eventSource
+* API call: eventName
+* What is the request: requestParameters
+* What is the response: responseElements